A steak on a white plate in a restaurant A steak on a white plate in a restaurant

 A creative legacy

 The Begging Bowl's head chef, Jane Alty, trained at the now-defunct Michelin-starred Thai eatery Nahm, carrying the latter's spirit on at her Peckham restaurant.
 Known for original street-style food that celebrates the complex flavours and intricacies of Thai cuisine, the restaurant puts Nahm's techniques, suppliers and even equipment to use on ingredients sourced directly from Thailand.
-The bright venue is decked out in natural tones and offers wheelchair-accesisble seating and a disabled toilet.
+The bright venue is decked out in natural tones and offers wheelchair-accessible seating and toilets.

 Duck & Waffle